 The theme will be Reconciliation: Making the Calls to Action a Reality.

-SEDA firmly believes young people play a critical role in transforming how Canadian society views Aboriginal issues and in advancing the process of Canadian reconciliation.
+CSDF firmly believes young people play a critical role in transforming how Canadian society views Aboriginal issues and in advancing the process of Canadian reconciliation.
 Our practice and teaching of the skills of speech and debate need to be anchored into using these skills to meaningfully participate and contribute to the current issues facing us as a society and to having those courageous and hard conversations around social issues that have remained unaddressed.
 In the same spirit of debate preparation – recognizing there is a problem, recognizing the various people (“actors”) affected by the problem and their point of view and finding the best solutions from the various perspectives and then hopefully help us personally decide where we want to position ourselves.
-We look to the opportunity to bring together young people across the country AND Indigenous youth to meet and have those crucial conversations.
+We look to the opportunity to engage young people across the country AND Indigenous youth to meet virtually and have those crucial conversations.

 Each Member will be assigned a total for their delegation to the Seminar.
 Based on the number assigned to you, please select in this order, one delegate for each of the three linguistic categories; if you have remaining spots choose the next one from either French or Bilingual and the remaining delegates from any category.
 Should you require additional spots, you may request them and every effort will be made to accommodate your request.